 - Fever: Some people will experience a fever while battling a stomach bug.
 It's always a good idea to start monitoring your temperature as soon as the other signs appear present.

-- Chills and/or Hot Flashes: Chills and hot flashes are common symptoms of the stomach bug and can be quite uncomfortable.
-One minute you're body's on fire, the next you're freezing your buns off.
+- Chills and/or hot flashes: Chills and hot flashes are common symptoms of a stomach bug and can be quite uncomfortable.
+One minute you're body's on fire; the next, you're freezing your buns off.

 So, here's what to do to stay hydrated: